Author Guidelines

 Script Format

-Manuscript is typed on A4 paper, around 5000-7000 words in Arial 12 pt and space 1.15.
+Manuscript is typed on A4 paper, around 5000-7000 words in Calibri 12 pt and space 1.15.

 The writing system for research outcome consists of:

-1. Systematic articles of research results are (1) Title, (2) Author’s name (Affiliate address, email address), (3) Abstract (accompanied by keywords), (4) Introduction, (5) Methods, (6) Result and discussion, (7) Conclusion, (8) References.
+1. Systematic articles of research results are (1) Title, (2) Author’s name (Affiliate address, email address), (3) Abstract (accompanied by keywords), (4) Introduction, (5) Methodology, (6) Result and discussion, (7) Conclusion, (8) Author’s Biography, (8) References

-4. The reference list is arranged in a manner that refers to APA style.
+5. The reference list is arranged in a manner that refers to APA style.
 Bibliography is written in alphabetical order by the name of the author, writer or in accordance with the thesis writing guidelines or thesis used.

-5. Check each referred article for accuracy and make sure every quoted work in the article is written in references.
+6. Check each referred article for accuracy and make sure every quoted work in the article is written in references.
 Works that are not cited but mentioned in references will be omitted by the editor.

 Literature Review - The terms used in this section or chapters vary, among others: theoretical study, literature review, the basic framework of the theory, and adapted to guidelines.
 This section contains theories or the results of previous studies/research used as a basis for this research.
 The main criterion for theories used as a foundation is the relevance to the topics/concepts/variables studied.
 Hypotheses are explained in the literature review section.
-This section is typed in Arial 12pt, justify, and space 1.15.
+This section is typed in Calibri 12pt, justify, and space 1.15.
 This section presented with a length of 10-15% of the article's total length.

 Result and discussion - The results of the research presented are the findings of the research conducted.
 Illustration of research results can use graphs, tables, or images.
 The results presented are meaningful, and relevant findings contain systematic data presentation relevant to the problem statement.
 In addition, this part also contains reflection/discussion according to the research findings.
 In presenting the discussion, use a comprehensive explanation to elaborate the whole data found during the research.
 By doing so, you can fill the gap of knowledge.
 Findings that rely on meaning construct tend to present a theoretical framework, so there will be an unnecessary repetition as explained in the research methodology.
-Arial 12pt, justify and space 1.15.
+Calibri 12pt, justify and space 1.15.
 This section is shown with a length of 50-70% of the article's total length.

 Conclusion - The conclusion is the author's affirmation of the research results and discussion or answers to the proposed hypothesis (title).
 Conclusions must answer the research objectives.
 Avoid speculation in concluding.
 Conclusions must be based on facts found in the research results.
 Arial 12pt, justify and space 1.15.
 This section presented with a length of 10-15% of the article's total length.